The people you hang around with

 In that moment, I realized the damage of self-doubt.
 I realized that I had always judged myself to be different, to be less.
 Kristi came there and showed me how ordinary she was.
 She showed me that she was just like me.

-Yes she has done things I have never done, but the path to those achievements is open to me as well.
+Yes she had done things I had never done, but the path to those achievements is open to me as well.
 I just need to realize and develop my talent and discipline.

 That was an awakening.

 Now, back to Lent.
 I started to realize that the whole “passion of Christ,” the whole story of his arrest, torture, execution, and resurrection, in fact the story of his whole life, could be the story or MY LIFE.
 Wow!
 This thought was empowering.